 Since (as the perpetrators of this propaganda would have you believe) there are no major differences between Chicago and Houston besides climate and gun policy, then the latter must be responsible for the difference in crime.

 First of all, the figures listed in this chart aren’t exactly accurate.
 In fact, some of them are way off.
 Most glaringly, Chicago experienced about 500 homicides in 2012, not 806.
-And that was an unusually high year; the average since 2004 has been around 450 per year.
-Furthermore, the city has shown a steady decline in crime overall.
 By the way, the figures listed in the table vary considerably from version to version of this meme, as if those circulating it just alter them willy-nilly without bothering with even a modicum of research.
 One version slyly inserts a 1 before the 806, making 1806 homicides in all!

 First, there is a substantial difference in population between these two cities — Chicago has about 25 percent more residents.
 And those are just the people living within the city limits.
 Both cities are part of sprawling metropolitan communities that don’t end where city boundaries do.
 The population of Houston and environs is 5.6 million, while that of Chicagoland is about 10 million — almost double.
 Furthermore, the Houston metropolitan area is more centrally placed in the state, and surrounded by more sparsely populated communities.
 Chicagoland is the heart of an urban sprawl extending into 3 states, with great variation in gun policy — including deep-red, gun-totin’ Indiana.